Verify, repair, upgrade, and restore projects

 Define an exception file

 If you have made changes to the schema such as the addition of tables or columns, the upgrade process may fail.
 You can define an exception file for objects that are added manually to the database user schema, and are not defined in the schema configuration file.
-This instructs ALM to ignore these changes during the upgrade process.
+This instructs the system to ignore these changes during the upgrade process.

 You must use the same exception file when running the verification, repair, or upgrade process.